labjack/t_series_firmware_updater/readme.md

 Requires ES6.
 Written / tested with Node v10.2.1.

-Run on a 64-bit system.
+WIP: Was run on a 64-bit system for 64-bit distributions, was run on armv7 for armv7 distribution.

 ## Setup